 |

 This 40-hour Rope Rescue II course is designed to prepare students for certification at the Technician level as outlined in NFPA 1006 (2021 Edition).
 The course provides comprehensive instruction on advanced rope rescue principles, skills, and techniques, emphasizing the Job Performance Requirements (JPRs) specified in Section 5.3 of NFPA 1006.
 Using Rope Rescue: Principles and Practice (5th Edition) by Jones & Bartlett as a primary reference, students will gain a deep understanding of rope rescue systems, technical rope rescue skill application, and advanced problem-solving methods in dynamic and challenging scenarios.
+Class size is limited.
+Prerequisites: Rope Rescue Awareness/Ops.
+Enrollment Minimum: 10; Maximum: 14.

 |